neelas7/portfolio/index.md

 📍 London, United Kingdom

 Hey, I'm Zanjeel.
 I'm a data lover and I thrive on using data for building the most innovative and latest, modern technologies.
-Here you'll find a collection of my projects in data analysis, machine learning, and artificial intelligence.

 ## Education